 resonates with quotation and metaphor, creating at one level a redemptive statement in relation to cultural marginalisation and inequality and at another a mytho-poetic of history emerges from the spiritual engagement with the land and the people of the far north.
 Th cohering themes of the work are people, landscape and history and the fluid relationships between them.
 Puranen's work both reflects and restates the cohering elements of culture and community themselves.
 Consequently these relationships form the focus of my contemplation on Imaginary Homecoming.

-Puranen has an intimate knowledge of the northern landscape and a sympathetic engagement and deep understanding of the cultural phenomena that comprise it.
+Puranen has an intimate knowledge of the northern landscape, a sympathetic engagement and deep understanding of the cultural phenomena that comprise it.
 He has worked alongside Sámi people, documented their lives and contributed to their publications such as the newspaper Sápmelas for many years.
-He approaches the expressive work with all the complexity of viewpoint that that engagement entails.
+He approaches the expressive work with all the complexity of viewpoint that engagement entails.
 He is not trying to make absolute statements.
-Representing anybody or anything has now become complex and deeply problematic.
-Through exploring the multiple layers of intersecting histories, their tensions and ambiguities, Puranen is trying to respond to the poetics of culture in a way which makes it clear that he is "speaking about» (hardly an unproblematic endeavour in itself) rather than «speaking for».
+Representing anybody or anything is complex and deeply problematic.
+Through exploring the multiple layers of intersecting histories, their tensions and ambiguities, Puranen is trying to respond to the poetics of culture in a way which makes it clear that he is "speaking about (hardly an unproblematic endeavour in itself) rather than speaking for."

 Elizabeth Edwards, Prologue.
 In: Jorma Puranen - Homecoming.
 Oulu, Finland 1999.